learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 What do we mean when we say that the DOM is a tree?
 Trees make a good metaphor for the DOM because almost everyone has seen a tree.
-Starting at the bottom, you can climb up the tree and out to the farthest &mdash; and smallest &mdash;
+Starting at the bottom, you can climb up the tree and out to the farthest — and smallest — branches.
-branches.
 The thicker a branch is, the stronger its connections are and the more it holds within it.
 Likewise, the thinner a branch is, the less it holds inside.